deepika1163/codetech_internship/task-4/README.md

-# 🎮 VR Interface Design – Rick and Morty Experience
+# 🎮 VR Interface Design

 This is my AR/VR interface design created as part of my internship task.
 The project showcases an immersive **VR environment** featuring the "Rick and Morty" universe.